Lixhr/Greffe/README.md

 **Flashing** - Greffe produces a modified binary that must be flashed to the target.
 Any secure boot chain must be bypassed or disabled before.

 **Executable spare region** - trampolines and compiled handlers are injected at `patch_base`.
 This region must be mapped as executable at runtime.
-Typical candidates: padding between sections, unused flash pages, unused code, ...
+Typical candidates: padding between sections, unused code, ...

 **Output channel** - Greffe only patches the binary, it provides no data collection mechanism.
 Handlers need a way to exfiltrate results: UART, PWM, a very attentive oscilloscope, ...
 Whatever the target exposes.